Malbryn/MalFramework/mission_framework/core/end_conditions/README.md

 ## Usage:
 _Available end conditions:_
  - _Time limit - Ends the mission when the time limit is reached_
- - _Player casualty limit - Ends the mission when the player casulty limit is reached_
+ - _Player casualty limit - Ends the mission when the player casualty limit is reached_
  - _Civilian casualty limit - Ends the mission when the civilian casualty limit is reached_
  - _Side respawn tickets - Ends the mission when a side runs out of respawn tickets_
  - _Task limit - Ends the mission when a certain amount of tasks is completed_
  - _Extraction - Ends the mission when the given amount of players are in the extraction zone_

 _The framework relies on the vanilla task system.
-It is required in order to use most of the end conditions as the framework check the percentage of the completed tasks and ends the mission accordingly._
+It is required to use most of the end conditions as the framework check the percentage of the completed tasks and ends the mission accordingly._

 _**Important:** don't forget to customise the end screen messages in `mission_framework\config\debriefing\CfgDebriefing.hpp`._